jainvaibhav1963/Data-Science-Interview-Questions-Answers/Machine Learning Interview Questions & Answers for Data Scientists.md

 ### Q3: What are the differences and similarities between gradient boosting and random forest? and what are the advantages and disadvantages of each when compared to each other? ###

-Similarities:
-1. Both these algorithms are decision-tree-based algorithms
-2. Both these algorithms are ensemble algorithms
-3. Both are flexible models and do not need much data preprocessing.

-The rest of the answer is [here](https://365datascience.com/career-advice/job-interview-tips/machine-learning-interview-questions-and-answers/#2:~:text=3.%20What%20are%20the%20differences%20and%20similarities%20between%20gradient%20boosting%20and%20random%20forest%3F%20And%20what%20are%20the%20advantages%20and%20disadvantages%20of%20each%20when%20compared%20to%20each%C2%A0other%3F)
+- Random Forest uses Bagging and gradient boosting uses Boosting.
+- Trees run parallely for Rf and sequqntitally for GB.
+This can make run RF faster.
+- GB is more prone to overfit than RF.
+Lets say their is noise in data.

 ### Q4: What are L1 and L2 regularization?
 What are the differences between the two? ###

 Answer:

-Regularization is a technique used to avoid overfitting by trying to make the model more simple.The rest of the answer is [here](https://365datascience.com/career-advice/job-interview-tips/machine-learning-interview-questions-and-answers/#2:~:text=6.%20What%20are%20L1%20and%20L2%20regularizations%3F%20What%20are%20the%20differences%20between%20the%C2%A0two%3F)
+Regularization is a technique used to avoid overfitting by trying to make the model more simple.
+- L1 regularization adds sum of absolute weights to the cost function.
+This results in removal of small value parameters.
+This makes the model simpler and also helps with feature selection.
+- L2 regularization adds sum of suqtred weights, this ensures no weights are removed, they are just minimized.
+Also ensures no single parameter gets too large, making sure the model doesn't overfit on a single feature.

 ### Q5: What are the Bias and Variance in a Machine Learning Model and explain the bias-variance trade-off? ###

 Answer:

-The goal of any supervised machine learning model is to estimate the mapping function (f) that predicts the target variable (y) given input (x).
-The prediction error can be broken down into three parts:
-The rest of the answer is [here](https://365datascience.com/career-advice/job-interview-tips/machine-learning-interview-questions-and-answers/#2:~:text=8.%20What%20are%20the%20bias%20and%20variance%20in%20a%20machine%20learning%20model%20and%20explain%20the%20bias%2Dvariance%20trade%2Doff%3F)
+High Bias - Underfit
+High Variance - Overfit

+Bias and varaicnce behaves as a tradeoff.
+Increaseing model complexity can reduce bias which can result in increasing of variance

 ### Q6: Mention three ways to handle missing or corrupted data in a dataset. ###